Spontaneous symmetry breaking: Generalisation and technical usage

 For spontaneous symmetry breaking to occur, there must be a system in which there are several equally likely outcomes.
 The system as a whole is therefore symmetric with respect to these outcomes.
 However, if the system is sampled (i.e. if the system is actually used or interacted with in any way), a specific outcome must occur.
 Though the system as a whole is symmetric, it is never encountered with this symmetry, but only in one specific asymmetric state.
 Hence, the symmetry is said to be spontaneously broken in that theory.
 Nevertheless, the fact that each outcome is equally likely is a reflection of the underlying symmetry, which is thus often dubbed "hidden symmetry", and has crucial formal consequences.
-(See the article on the Goldstone boson.)
+(See Goldstone boson.)

 When a theory is symmetric with respect to a symmetry group, but requires that one element of the group be distinct, then spontaneous symmetry breaking has occurred.
 The theory must not dictate which member is distinct, only that one is.
 From this point on, the theory can be treated as if this element actually is distinct, with the proviso that any results found in this way must be resymmetrized, by taking the average of each of the elements of the group being the distinct one.

 The crucial concept in physics theories is the order parameter.
 If there is a field (often a background field) which acquires an expectation value (not necessarily a vacuum expectation value) which is not invariant under the symmetry in question, we say that the system is in the ordered phase, and the symmetry is spontaneously broken.
 This is because other subsystems interact with the order parameter, which specifies a "frame of reference" to be measured against.
 In that case, the vacuum state does not obey the initial symmetry (which would keep it invariant, in the linearly realized Wigner mode in which it would be a singlet), and, instead changes under the (hidden) symmetry, now implemented in the (nonlinear) Nambu–Goldstone mode.
 Normally, in the absence of the Higgs mechanism, massless Goldstone bosons arise.

 The symmetry group can be discrete, such as the space group of a crystal, or continuous (e.g., a Lie group), such as the rotational symmetry of space.
 However, if the system contains only a single spatial dimension, then only discrete symmetries may be broken in a vacuum state of the full quantum theory, although a classical solution may break a continuous symmetry.